 Dr. Robert Pawlicki, a retired psychologist and former University professor, maintains a personal coaching practice, regularly teaches classes on happiness and other psychology topics, and writes a column entitled Finding Happiness for a Savannah, Georgia magazine.

 In his professional career, he was director of the Behavioral Medicine Center at Drake Hospital in Cincinnati, Ohio, a multidisciplinary in-patient rehabilitation program for the treatment of chronic pain patients.
 Dr. Pawlicki’s background includes a tenured associate professorship at the State University of New York at Oswego and the rank of full professor at both West Virginia University School of Medicine and the University of Cincinnati College of Medicine.
-He is the author of approximately 50 research and scholarly articles as well as the book, Success by Another Measure: Recognizing and enhancing your character.
+He is the author of approximately 50 research and scholarly articles as well as the book, Success by Another Measure: Recognizing and enhancing your character, Fifty Ways to Well Being and Happiness and Control What You Can Control: A path to happiness.

 Book Review: 5 Stars